One-Bowl Choc Chip Banana Bread – Fool Proof

 Method

-1. Preheat your oven to 180°c and line a loaf pan with baking paper.
+1. Preheat the Oven: Preheat your oven to 180°c and line a loaf pan with baking paper.

-2. In a bowl, finely mash the ripe bananas using a fork.
+2. Mash the Bananas: In a bowl, finely mash the ripe bananas using a fork.

-3. Add the softened butter, brown sugar, vanilla and eggs, whisking until well combined.
+3. Mix the Wet Ingredients: Add the softened butter, brown sugar, vanilla and eggs, whisking until well combined.

-4. Stir in the chocolate chips, sifted flour, spices, baking soda, baking powder, and salt, mixing until fully incorporated.
+4. Add the Dry Ingredients: Stir in the chocolate chips, sifted flour, spices, baking soda, baking powder, and salt, mixing until fully incorporated.

-5. Scoop mixture into the prepared pan.
+5. Pour into Loaf Pan: Scoop mixture into the prepared pan.
 Sprinkle the top with extra chocolate chips if you desire.

-6. Bake for an initial 20 mins.
-If the top starts to brown too quickly, cover it loosely with aluminum foil.
+6. Bake the Bread: Bake for an initial 20 mins before rotating.
+Continue baking for another 20 minutes or until a skewer inserted into the center comes out clean.
+(If the top starts to brown too quickly, cover it loosely with aluminum foil.)

 Frequently Asked Questions